Russia strikes critical port facilities in Odesa after Kremlin halts grain deal

 The Agriculture Ministry, citing experts, estimated it would take a year to restore the damaged facilities.
 The destroyed grain was supposed to have been loaded onto a vessel and sent through the grain corridor two months ago, the statement said.

-Wheat prices rose more than 2.5% on Tuesday and over 3% on Wednesday amid the Russian attacks in Odesa, a key hub for exporting grain, illustrating jitters in global markets after Moscow withdrew from the grain deal, threatening to worsen hunger in some parts of the globe.
-However, Wednesday's trading price of $6.91 a bushel was still more than 85% below last year's peak.
+Wheat prices rose more than 2.5% on Tuesday and over 3% on Wednesday amid the attacks in Odesa, a key hub for exporting grain, illustrating jitters in global markets after Moscow withdrew from the agreement, threatening to worsen hunger in some parts of the globe.
+Wednesday's trading price of $6.91 a bushel was still more than 85% below last year's peak.

-Video from warehouses elsewhere in Odesa showed firefighters extinguishing blazes with thick black smoke still billowing from the explosion.

 German Foreign Minister Annalena Baerbock tweeted that “Putin hasn’t just blown up the Black Sea Grain Initiative; now he has hit the port city of Odesa with a hail of bombs for the second consecutive night.”